Bluehost Review – Pros and Cons of The #1 Recommended Web Host

 Not just for WordPress

-They also allow you to setup a CDN through Cloudflare integration.
+They also allow you to set up a CDN through Cloudflare integration.
 A CDN stands for “content delivery network” and allows your website to load more quickly for a global audience by hosting your content and images through a network of servers.

 30 day money back guarantee